catherineruoxiwu/notes/SE 350/midterm-prep.md

 **CORRECT** It is a **two-phase barrier** because all threads have to wait twice.

 ## The Producer-Consumer Problem
-1. Idea: two threads share a common buffer of the same size; one generates data and the other one reads; producer blocks when the buffer is full and consumer blocks when the buffer has zero element in it
+1. Idea: two threads share a common buffer of the same size; one generates data and the other one reads

-2. Pseudocodes
+2. Producer blocks when the buffer is full and consumer blocks when the buffer has zero element in it.

 <table>
 <tr>
 <th> Producer </th>